hyl317/IBDTimeSeries/README.md

 - False positives:
     The false positive rate function should take as argument IBD length (in cM), either as a float point number or as a numpy array, and return the density of false positive rate x cM long per pair of haplotypes (not a pair of diploid samples!) and per cM.
 This definition might be a bit abstract.
 More concretely, suppose we have n false positive IBD segments falling into a small length bin of width 0.25cM (say, between 7.875-8.125cM), among $N$ pairs of haplotypes of length lcM.
 Then the density of false positive rate of 8cM IBD segments can be approximated by $\frac{n}{(N*l*0.25)}$.

 - Power:
     The power function should take as argument IBD length (in cM), either as a plain float point number or as a numpy array, and return the power of detecting IBD segments of that length.

 - Length Bias:
     Length bias is the inferred IBD length minus the groundtruth IBD length.
 We make the simplifying assumption that length bias is independent of the groundtruth IBD length.
 We expect --lenbias to be a pickled scipy.stats.gaussian_kde() object.
 We use scipy.stats.gaussian_kde.evaluate() function to evaluate the probability density function of length bias.
 More precisely, let y=gaussian_kde.evaluate(x), then $y \delta l$ is the probability that a IBD segment of length $l$ will have inferred length within the small interval $[l+x-\frac{\delta l}{2},l+x+\frac{\delta l}{2}]$.

+> [!NOTE]
+> If an error model is specified, it is important to set --minl_calc and --maxl_calc.
+This is because, with IBD length bias, shorter segments may be observed as longer segments (and analogously, longer segments may be observed as shorter).
+Therefore, it is necessary to consider a wider length range than the IBD length range actually used for inference (which is specified by --minl_infer and --maxl_infer).